t1/junit-5-structure-demo/README.md

 Following the BDD `given-when-then` schema I first have a test setup part (given), then an invocation of the system under test (when), and finally a verification of the outcome (then).
-These three parts are delimited with empty lines, and there's no repetition or anything else.
+These three parts are delimited with empty lines.
-For the verification I use AssertJ.
+For the verification I use [AssertJ](https://joel-costigliola.github.io/assertj/index.html).

 To reduce duplication, we extract the `given` and `when` parts into methods: